Thibault Giroud: Bob sleigh

 Giroud moved back to winter sports after the American Football boom in Europe subsided in 1997.
 A chance meeting with Prince Albert, of Monaco - a noted sportsman and veteran of the Winter Olympics - convinced him to try out for the Monaco bob sleigh team.
 From 1998 to 2002 he switched to the French team as a bob sleigher, the culmination of which was being part of the 2002 France Winter Olympic Squad and their 4-man team entry to the Winter Olympics in Salt Lake City, USA in 2002.

 Sprinting

 That same year, 2002, provided another chance meeting with Namibian sprinter Frankie Fredericks takes Giroud into the world of sprinting.
 Giroud was marked as running 100 metres in 10.53 seconds.

-Training with Fredericks in Namibia and South Africa brings Giroud into the realms of another sport.

 Rugby Union

 Through Fredericks, Thibault first helped train the Namibia national rugby union team.

 In 2003, Giroud was to meet Andre Markgraaff, the former Springboks coach, who convinced him to give rugby union a try as a player.
 From Markgraaf he is introduced to Jean-Patrick Mourenon, manager of the South African rugby side Leopards and he joins his side as a Wing.
 He also starts as a training coach with the Lions (then known as the Cats).

 His strength and speed were noted by Saracens who signed him both as a wing and as a strength and conditioning coach for season 2003-04.
 This was to be the end of his playing career and from then onwards he became a full-time coach.